 Christians harvest blessing in proportion to what we give (Lu 6:38).
 Generous sowing produces spiritual enrichment in one’s own life.
 This is a law of nature, which is true in every category of life.
 To give to the Lord is an investment in a person’s spiritual blessing.
 Blessing comes in proportion to the wholehearted liberality of the giver.

 The harvest is proportionate to the seed sown.

 We reap what we sow.
 Reaping is commensurate with sowing (Ga 6:7-10).
 The principle is not to give to get, yet God gives bountifully to those who sow bountifully.
 Those who determine to give as little as possible have as their aim self-enrichment.
 They will have a scant spiritual harvest.

 The size of the harvest corresponds to the degree of sowing (Pr 11:24-26).
-A farmer sows as much seed as much as he can so that he can experience a bountiful harvest.
+A farmer sows as much seed as he can so that he will experience a bountiful harvest.
 If Christians meagerly contribute to the cause of Christ, they will not have much spiritual harvest.
 The more we proportionally give, the more God’s work will be done; that is a blessing.

 A material seed can result in a spiritual harvest (Mt 6:19-20).
 It will lay up treasures in eternity and time.

 Some may give proportionally smaller gifts to the Lord and others larger.
 It is not the amount but the proportion that counts.
 The widow who gave her two mites gave more than others who gave more quantity, but not proportionally more (Lu 21:1-4).
 However, even the proportion is not the final importance, but the way we give (as we will see in the next verse).